Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [x] Review > Compare
 - [ ] Review > Show Comments

-#### Q46.How do you promote subbullets to top-level bullets?
+#### Q47.
+How do you promote subbullets to top-level bullets?

 - [x] Press Shift+Tab.
 - [ ] Right-click the bulleted text and select Promote.
 - [ ] Press the Esc key.
 - [ ] Press the Spacebar.

-#### Q46.What is the term used for the arrangement of elements on a slide, such as Title and Content?
+#### Q48.
+What is the term used for the arrangement of elements on a slide, such as Title and Content?

 - [ ] scheme
 - [x] layout
 - [ ] theme
 - [ ] design

+#### Q49.
+After you select the chart icon in a placeholder, what is the next step to create a chart?

+- [ ] Select the chart elements.
+- [ ] Select the chart type.
+- [ ] Select the chart data in Excel.
+- [ ] Select the chart style.

+#### Q50.
+How would you show a correlation between the amount of chocolate a city consumes and the number of crimes committed?

+- [ ] Use a bar chart.
+- [ ] Use a column chart.
+- [ ] Use a line chart.
+- [ ] Use a scatter chart.